 The Speaker Series are talks on aging issues and other topics which are of general interest to seniors.
-They are almost always at 4:00PM on the third Thursday of the month at the UNC Wellness Center in Meadowmont.
 These talks are free and open to the general public.
 Everyone, whether a MAPP member or not, is welcome.
 The Speaker Series is co-sponsored by the UNC Wellness Center and is subject to change.

 Tom is internationally regarded as a refreshingly effective meditation and healing teacher.
 With over 40 years experience, Tom’s teachings are clear and easy to follow.
 They combine profound meaning with light humor.
 He has a special gift for helping people discover the root of their suffering and their path to healing, self-love and inner peace.

 Tom began meditating in 1968 while enrolled in an intense graduate program at Yale University.
 He was struggling not only with the curriculum, but also with anger and a battered down self- esteem.
 Meditation clarified issues and elucidated the paths forward.
 Tom then completed the full PhD Program in record time.
 He began teaching meditation and healing in 1976, after a magical meeting with Elizabeth Kubler-Ross at a Ram Dass retreat.
 Tom teaches at many different venues, including yoga retreats, universities, hospitals and corporate firms.
 He also sees individual clients.
 Tom’s book, Our Two Gardens: How to Cultivate Healing and CD, Meditation and Healing, are available on his website www.hathahouse.com.